netcinematics/WEB3_MULTIMEDIA_PORTFOLIO/README.md

 ## DESCRIPTION / PROBLEM STATEMENT / SOLUTIONS

-*Web3folio* dApp display many technical projects in one place.
+*Web3 Multi-Media Portfolio* dApp display many technical projects in one place.
 With text to help employers see clearly the amazing skills we gain at Alchemy University!
 And SANDBOX for INNOVATIVE UI/UX features and PLATFORM INTEGRATIONS.

 > The following list of CREATIVE SOLUTIONS details the VALUE-ADD in each PROJECT.